-Reporting requirement Description Due date Quarterly Performance Report Data-focused report, including outcomes and analysis of all quarterly performance and context indicators specified in this M&E plan.
-Indicator data may be supplemented with limited narrative to provide further context, analysis, and actions taken to achieve continual improvement.
-Last day of the month following the end of Q1 and Q3 (January 31 and July 31) Semiannual Performance Report Data-focused report, including outcomes and analysis of all quarterly, semiannual, and/or annual Last day of the month following the end of performance and context indicators specified in this M&E plan.
+Reporting requirement Description Due date performance and context indicators specified in this M&E plan.
 Indicator data may be supplemented with additional narrative to provide further context, analysis, and actions taken to achieve continual improvement.
-GHSC-PSM may use the semiannual report as an opportunity for deeper discussion and reflection on project activities and Q2 and Q4 (April 30 and October 31) outcomes achieved in the six-month reporting period as well as the annual period for Q4 reports.
+GHSC-PSM may use the semiannual report as an opportunity for deeper discussion and reflection on project activities and outcomes achieved in the six-month reporting period as well as the annual period for Q4 reports.
+Q2 and Q4 (April 30 and October 31)